openamiguel/equitysim/README.md

   - `variable_moving_average` returns the variable moving average of a price input
   - `weighted_close` returns the weighted close of asset data
   - `zero_lag_ema` returns the "zero-lag" exponential moving average of a price input
-  - `get_features` returns a dataframe of features, with one column for each indicator listed above
-  - command prompt options:
-    - `-tickerUniverse`: collection of tickers to download (can also be a comma-delimited list of ticker symbols)
-    - `-baseline`: selection of symbol to use as baseline asset/index
-    - `-startDate`: start date of data to process into features
-    - `-endDate`: end date of aforementioned
-    - `-function`: distinguishes between intraday, daily, weekly, etc. downloads
-    - `-interval` specifies what kind of intraday (1min, 15min, etc.)
-    - `-folderPath`: location of folder to write the files
-    - `-plotOnly`: if indicated, plot the heatmaps; otherwise, build from scratch without plots